-Course Code
+Course Code Code will be given as per choice in particular semester and paper

 Course Name Mobile Computing

+Category of Course Professional Elective Courses/Open Elective Courses

-Credits 3L: 0T: 0P
+Credits 3L: 0T: 0P C:3

 Pre-Requisites Computer Networks

 - > To study the specifications and functionalities of various protocols/standards of mobile networks. - > To learn about the concepts and principles of mobile computing. - > To explore both theoretical and practical issues of mobile computing. - > To develop skills of finding solutions and building software for mobile computing applications.